tidesdb/tidesdb/readme.md

 TidesDB is built on the principles of the Log-Structured Merge-Tree (LSM-Tree) data structure.
 TidesDB utilizes an in-memory AVL tree, known as a memtable, for temporarily storing key-value pairs.
 These pairs are then flushed to Sorted String Tables (SSTables) on disk.
 When the number of SSTables reaches a specified threshold, the compaction process is triggered.

-This process merges multiple SSTables into fewer ones, reducing file count and minimizing disk I/O for read operations.
-Additionally, the system maintains a minimum number of SSTables to further optimize read perfor
+This process merges pairs of SSTables into a new SSTable, and deletes any redundant data.
+The compaction process ensures that the number of SSTables remains low, and that read performance is optimized.

 ## Features
 - [x] Embeddable storage engine